neo4j/graphql/docs/contributing/DEVELOPING.md

 **Change test runs**
 By default, each query will be translated 100 times, and the total time will be shown.

-With the argument `--runs` you can change how many runs to do per query (e.g. `yarn performance --translation --runs 1000`).
+With the option `--runs` you can change how many runs to do per query (e.g. `yarn performance --translation --runs 1000`).

-With the option `--single` each query translation will only run once.
+With the flag `--single` each query translation will only run once.
 Note that this option makes the tests faster and logging easier but will yield less accurate results.

 **Make runs asynchronous**
 With the flag `--async`, all the runs for each test will be done asynchronously, this makes the tests slightly faster, and it may yield a more accurate depiction of a real server, but makes it harder to get reliable results and debugging.